brajeshwar/brajeshwar.github.io/_posts/2012/2012-04-16-cispa-sopa-in-a-trojan-horse.md

----
-layout: post
-title: CISPA - SOPA in a Trojan Horse
+# CISPA - SOPA in a Trojan Horse
----

 Changing a couple of letters isn't fooling anybody; <a href="http://en.wikipedia.org/wiki/Cyber_Intelligence_Sharing_and_Protection_Act">CISPA</a> is <a href="http://en.wikipedia.org/wiki/Stop_Online_Piracy_Act">SOPA</a> hidden in a Trojan Horse.
 If this sounds familiar, think SOPA and PIPA.